shargoel/INSAID-Capstone-Project/README.md

 This is an analytics consulting hence, your efforts in terms of finding user behavior is going to directly impact the company's offerings.
 Do help the company understand what is the right way forward and suggest actionable insights from marketing and product terms.

+In this assignment, we are going to study the demographics of a user (gender and age) based on their app download and usage behaviors.
+The Data is collected from mobile apps that use InsaidTelecom services.
+Full recognition and consent from individual user of those apps have been obtained, and appropriate anonymization have been performed to protect privacy.